 It’s important to us that you’re as safe and secure as possible when you’re using our services, so we use some of your information to enhance these aspects of our products too!
 For example, we provide two-factor authentication to secure your account and can send you an email or text message if we notice any suspicious activity.
 We also scan URLs sent on Snapchat to see if that webpage is potentially harmful, and can give you a warning about it.

 Provide Relevant Ads

 We think ads are best when they’re relevant — advertisers prefer them and we think you’ll like them more too.
 So, we use some of the information we learn about you to try and select the right ads at the right time.
 For example, if you’ve clicked on a bunch of ads for video games, we might keep those ads coming!
 But we also use your information to avoid showing you ads you probably won’t like.
 For example, if a ticketing site tells us you’ve already bought tickets for a movie — or if you bought them through Snapchat — we can stop showing you ads for it.
 Learn more.

 Reach Out to You

 Sometimes we’ll get in touch with you to give you a sneak peek of new features we’re releasing, promotions, and other things like that.
 For example, we sent out a Chat to many Snapchatters to let them know that Group Video Chat was released.
-We mainly do this in the app, but sometimes we’ll send you an email if it’s really important.
+We mainly do this in the app, but sometimes we’ll send you an email or text message if it’s really important.
 For example, when you request a copy of your data or reset your password.
 We also use your information to get back to you when you’ve reached out to our Support team.
-We definitely don’t like spam ourselves, so we try to keep emails to a minimum.
+We definitely don’t like spam ourselves, so we try to limit the emails and messages we send.